-Three weeks before the opening of the PIPA Prize 2017 exhibition at MAM-Rio – the show begins on September 23rd –, PIPA Institute Curator Luiz Camillo Osorio starts a series of exclusive talks with this edition’s four finalists.
-The first artist to be interviewed is Antonio Obá.
+Starting a series of exclusive talks with PIPA Institute Curator Luiz Camillo Osorio, Antonio Obá is the first of the PIPA Prize 2017 Finalists to be interviewed.
 Born in Ceilândia, in the outskirts of Brasília, his work delves into the Brazilian religious universe, questioning the national myth that describes it as a syncretic mix between Catholicism and African faiths.
 In consequence, he ends up bringing to surface many historical situations that expose prejudice against the black: “I was labeled a macumbeiro, a heretic; some even recommended that ‘God had mercy of my soul’ because I grated a Christian icon in one of my performances”, he says, referring to his work “Atos da transfiguração – receita de como fazer um santo”, in which he grates the icon of a saint until it becomes dust.
 Here, Obá talks performance, Afro-Brazilian art, positionality, and how art can – and should – surpass gallery walls.
 Read the complete interview below:

 ANTONIO OBÁ IN CONVERSATION WITH LUIZ CAMILLO OSORIO